Judge: no jury for Ecuadoreans, lawyer in Chevron fraud trial

-NEW YORK (Reuters) - Ecuadorean villagers and a U.S. lawyer who represents them are not entitled to a jury in an upcoming trial over whether they used fraud to win an $18 billion pollution award against Chevron Corp, a U.S. judge ruled on Monday.
+NEW YORK, Oct 7 (Reuters) - Ecuadorean villagers and a U.S. lawyer who represents them are not entitled to a jury in an upcoming trial over whether they used fraud to win an $18 billion pollution award against Chevron Corp, a U.S. judge ruled on Monday.

 In a written opinion on Monday, U.S. District Judge Lewis Kaplan said the villagers and Donziger are not entitled to a jury because Chevron is not seeking damages claims against them.